- Welcome to ozfortress!

 Other classes feature more occasionally in 6v6 TF2 as they aren’t viable all the time, but can be extremely effective in certain situations.
 This is referred to as off-classing and is usually done by those playing on the flank.
 Higher-HP classes such as Heavy are often used when defending your last control point while pick-classes such as Sniper can be used to get an important frag when the enemy aren’t expecting it.

-Most competitive TF2 teams use a program called Mumble to communicate with one another while playing.
+Most competitive TF2 teams use VoIP programs to communicate with one another ingame.
+The most commonly used programs are Mumble and Discord.
 If you are registered in an ozfortress 6v6 team, your team is eligible for a free Mumble server!

 Other ozfortress Game-modes / Metagames:

 ozfortress occasionally runs tournaments for game-modes other than 6v6.
 Ultiduo tournaments are held between seasons and are extremely popular.
 Ultiduo is played 2v2 on an adapted KOTH map, with each duo consisting of a Soldier and Medic.